-Generative AI: A Brief History
+History of Generative AI: A Brief Overview

 The history of generative AI traces a fascinating journey from its inception in the mid-20th century to the sophisticated models we see today.
 This article dives into the key milestones and breakthroughs that have defined generative AI, offering insights into its origins and major developments.